-Note: In the example, "YWRtaW46Vk13YXJlMSE=" is the base64-encoded value of the NSX-T administrator credentials, expressed in the form 'admin-user:password'.
-You can use the free online service https://www.base64encode.org/ to base64 encode your values.
+Note: In the example, YWRtaW46Vk13YXJlMSE= is the base64-encoded value of the NSX-T administrator credentials, expressed in the form admin-user:password.
+You can use the free online service www.base64encode.org to base64 encode your NSX-T administrator credentials.

-If your Enterprise PKS deployment uses NAT mode, make sure Health Monitoring traffic is correctly SNAT-translated when leaving the NSX-T topology.
+If your Tanzu Kubernetes Grid Integrated Edition deployment uses NAT mode, make sure Health Monitoring traffic is correctly SNAT-translated when leaving the NSX-T topology.
 Add a specific SNAT rule that intercepts HM traffic generated by the load balancer and translates this to a globally-routable IP Address allocated using the same principle of the load balancer VIP.
 The following screenshot illustrates an example of SNAT rule added to the Tier0 Router to enable HM SNAT translation.
 In the example,